Georgetown Web Page: Click here

 Professor Yip's research program explores the psychology of emotions, incivility, and ethics in negotiations and organizations.

-His first stream of research explores the consequences of emotions.
-For example, his research demonstrates that anger influences unethical behavior, perspective-taking, negotiation impasses, and decision-making.
-His work also considers the consequences of anxiety and gratitude, and the role of individual differences in emotional intelligence.
+His primary stream of research explores how emotions predictably influence behavior.
+In particular, his research demonstrates that anger promotes deception and negotiation impasses, but diminishes empathy and perspective-taking.
+His work also considers the ethical consequences of anxiety and gratitude, and the role of individual differences in emotional intelligence.
 Most recently, his work investigates the relationship between organizational cultural norms and emotion.

-A second stream of his research introduces a new conceptualization of competitive communication called trash-talking.
-His research shows that trash-talking is commonly encountered in organizations.
-His findings reveal that trash-talking triggers perceptions of rivalry and boosts effort-based performance.
-However, trash-talking can have destructive consequences such as increasing unethical behavior or diminishing creativity.
+A second stream of his research focuses on incivility.
+He introduces a new conceptualization of communication called competitive incivility or "trash-talking".
+His research shows that competitive incivility is commonly encountered in organizations.
+His findings reveal that competitive incivility triggers perceptions of rivalry, boosts effort-based performance, diminishes creativity, and promotes unethical behavior.

 His research has been published in leading journals such as Organizational Behavior & Human Decision Processes, Research in Organizational Behavior, Psychological Science, Current Opinion in Psychology, Social Psychological & Personality Science, and Emotion.

 Professor Yip earned his Ph.D. in organizational behavior from the Rotman School of Management at the University of Toronto and completed his postdoctoral fellowship in the Department of Psychology at Yale University.
 He was a Lecturer & Research Scholar at the Wharton School where he conducted research and taught three sections of the Wharton Negotiations course each year.
 Professor Yip joined the McDonough School of Business at Georgetown University in 2017 as a tenure-track professor.

 CV: Click here